lukemassa/clilog/README.md

 # clilog

-A simple logger for Go CLI applications. `clilog` is a partial drop-in replacement for the standard `log` package, with support for log levels, formatting, colorization, and timestamps — all with zero dependencies.
+A simple logger for Go CLI applications. `clilog` is a partial drop-in replacement for the standard `log` package, with support for log levels, formatting, colorization, and timestamps with zero dependencies.

 ## Goals